nickelc/modio-bot/README.md

 ## Setup

+Getting the ModBot up and running takes minutes:

 1. Invite ModBot to your [Discord server](https://discordbot.mod.io)
 2. Set the default game using `~game {GAME NAME or ID}`
 3. In the channel(s) you want the bot to post updates (mod added / edited), run the command `~subscribe {GAME NAME or ID}`